haetamoudi/integration-docs/generated/udp.md

 For more details about the UDP input settings, check the [Filebeat documentation](https://www.elastic.co/docs/reference/beats/filebeat/filebeat-input-udp).

-setup_text: |
+## Setup

 To collect logs via UDP, select **Collect logs via UDP** and configure the following parameters:

-## Setup

 #### Configuration Parameters